Agricultural waste, or farm waste, is a significant aspect of the farming industry that demands careful consideration.

 Understanding Agricultural Waste

-Agricultural waste encompasses a diverse range of materials generated through farming activities.
+Agricultural waste includes a diverse range of materials generated through farming activities.

 These can be broadly classified into two categories: organic and inorganic waste.